 Sydney is a great base for visiting other places in Australia or New Zealand, whether you want to road trip between Brisbane and Sydney, fly to Queenstown NZ for a few days of adrenaline filled fun or head into the centre of Australia to see the mighty Uluru!

 Hopefully I have given you some ideas on how to spend 3 days in Sydney!
-Obviously these itineraries could be joined together or mixed and matched for longer trips, whether you are travelling to Sydney for 5 days or 7!
+Obviously these itineraries could be joined together or mixed and matched for longer trip.
+Whether you are travelling to Sydney for 5 days or 7!
 I have done some of the rainy day activities on sunny days, so you really don’t have to wait for bad weather!
 Have any questions?
 Let me know!

-Found This Post Useful?!
 Pin It For Later!